 What should my baby wear under the Magic Sleepsuit?

 The baby's body temperature is the best indicator to determine what the baby should wear under the Magic Sleepsuit.
 We suggest putting your child to bed in whatever makes them comfortable - a diaper, a onesie, lightweight cotton pajamas, etc. We do not recommend any more than one layer of cotton for breathability.
 If the baby is too warm, simply remove a layer of clothing.
 Monitor the baby and if the baby continues to be too warm in the most minimal of clothing, then remove them from the suit and contact us for advice.
-It is up to the parent or caregiver to monitor the baby in the suit and determine an appropriate room temperature (SIDS prevention guidelines recommend keeping baby's room on the cooler side).
-Parents are responsible to make sure that the baby does not overheat (e.g. your baby should not feel sweaty to the touch).
+Like with any baby sleep product, it is up to the parent or caregiver to monitor the baby in the suit and make sure the baby's room is at the recommended temperature for babies (SIDS prevention guidelines recommend keeping baby's room on the cooler side).
+Parents are responsible to make sure that the baby does not overheat (e.g. your baby should not feel clammy or sweaty to the touch).
 Conversely, if the baby is too cold, then simply add a layer of clothing, cotton is recommended for breathability.
 Please remember that babies have immature circulatory systems, so cool fingers or toes are not a good way to gauge body temperature.
 A quick way to check if your child is comfortable is to place your hand underneath their clothing on their stomach or back.
 If they feel hot and sweaty, remove a layer of clothing or remove them from the suit.
 If they feel cold, add a layer of clothing.

 Is the Magic Sleepsuit too warm to wear in the summer months or in warmer geographic areas?